Saviio/Fermi-UI/README.md

 IE9+

 ###Stage
-Project is still in preview stage, PR is always welcome.
+Project is still in preview, PR is always welcome.

 ---------